grimcoder/german/day2/day2.md

 2. **Create Sentences in German using the Accusative Case**:
    - Write sentences using the accusative case with business-related nouns from the vocabulary list.
 Include masculine, feminine, neuter, and plural nouns.

----

-This lesson structure will be maintained for the subsequent days, ensuring a consistent and effective learning experience.
-If you have any questions or need further assistance with the material, don't hesitate to ask.
-Viel Erfolg beim Lernen!